splunk/public-o11y-docs/get-started/tutorials/collector-configuration-tutorial-k8s/about-collector-config-tutorial.rst

    collector-config-tutorial-start
    collector-config-tutorial-edit

-The Splunk Distribution of OpenTelemetry Collector is a distribution of OpenTelemetry Collector that includes :ref:`otel-components`, installers, and default settings so that it's ready to work with Splunk Observability Cloud.
+The Splunk Distribution of OpenTelemetry Collector is a :new-page:`distribution <https://docs.splunk.com/Splexicon:Distribution>` of OpenTelemetry Collector that includes components, installers, and default settings so that it's ready to work with Splunk Observability Cloud.

 Follow this tutorial for a walkthrough of configuring the Splunk Distribution of OpenTelemetry Collector to collect telemetry in common situations.